-- 10. With connector plugged into sensor, measure voltage between signal (orange) wire (B) in middle position on connector and ground (brown) wire (C) on one side of connector.
-This is maximum voltage for right sensor. - Start combine and fully lower combine feeder house.
+- With connector plugged into the sensor, measure voltage between the orange signal wire (B) in middle position on connector, and the brown ground wire (C) on one side of connector.
+This is maximum voltage for the right sensor. - 11.
+Start combine and fully lower combine feeder house.
 The float springs should be fully compressed.
-Shut down combine.
-Position key so that power is supplied to sensors. - 12.
+Shut down combine, and position the key so that power is supplied to sensors. - 12.
 Repeat voltage measurements for both sensors.
 These are the minimum voltages.